ExpediaGroup/graphql-kotlin/README.md

 If you would like to contribute to our documentation see the [website](/website) directory for more information.

+## 🗞 Blog Posts and Videos

+The [Blogs & Videos page](https://expediagroup.github.io/graphql-kotlin/docs/blogs-and-videos) in the GraphQL Kotlin documentation links to blog posts, release announcements, conference talks about the library, and general talks about GraphQL at Expedia Group.

 ## 👥 Contact

 This project is part of Expedia Group Open Source but also maintained by a dedicated team